 If your query relates to a matter that falls outside the remit of the ECC-Net, we will inform you accordingly and provide the contact details of any relevant body or organisation competent to deal with your query.
 Please check below the list detailing the matters covered and those excluded from the scope of the ECC-Net.

 2. Answering as fast as we can

 Whether you write, telephone or e-mail, we will acknowledge receipt and make every effort to consider the information/documentation that we have been provided with promptly and, at the latest, within 14 working days.
-As an exception, at times of particularly heavy demand, if we cannot meet this deadline, you will be informed accordingly.
+For more complex complaints, you might have to wait up to 2,5 months for a first reaction from our legal team.

 3. Giving you valuable advice and guidance

 Once the initial assessment process is concluded, you will be informed about your rights and entitlements under European consumer legislation as well as information on the available dispute resolution mechanisms.
 Consumers can rely on tailored legal advice and assistance.

 4. Assisting you through a cross-border out-of-court settlement procedure

 When you encounter problems securing redress, the ECC-Net can assist in the resolution of your cross-border consumer complaint by actively pursuing your complaint on your behalf.
 Upon your request, your local ECC (Consumer ECC) may seek assistance from the ECC in the country of the trader’s domicile (Trader ECC).

 Before bringing the matter to the attention of the trader’s ECC for its consideration, the following conditions must be fulfilled: